Judd A. and Marjorie Weinberg College of Arts and Sciences

 To earn the bachelor of arts degree, students:

-Completion of these requirements ensures that students acquire important skills and gain a breadth of knowledge spanning multiple disciplines, and also acquire depth of understanding through intensive study within one area.
+Completion of these requirements ensures that students acquire important skills and gain breadth of knowledge spanning multiple disciplines, while also acquiring depth of understanding through intensive study within one area.
 Students may determine whether a course fits a certain requirement or requirements based on text in this Catalog, lists of approved courses on the Weinberg College website describing these requirements, and notations in the quarterly class listings on CAESAR and other Registrar's Office documentation.
 Weinberg College departments and programs frequently include supplemental information about courses applicable to majors and minors on their webpages.

 College Seminar